 1. The Nay-Sayer Problem

 When Unconscious Bias Training is made compulsory without proper messaging or executive sponsorship, some people might feel forced to attend and become resentful.
-These salty people may end up clouding the entire training with their resentful attitude and push-backs.
+These detractors may end up clouding the entire training with their resentful attitude and push-backs.